New Business Support (Panel Administrator) role at Adopt London North. Click the link to find out more.

 Adoption England

-This is the national organisation supporting all Regional Adoption Agencies across England to work together to improve adoption practice.
-Adoption England has supported the Black Adoption Project through Department for Education grant funding, giving us additional capacity to run and evaluate our pilot projects.
-Through Adoption England, the Black Adoption Project share regular updates and resources with other RAAs nationally so that learning from the Project can be used in other areas.
+Adoption England is the national organisation supporting Regional Adoption Agencies across England to work together to improve adoption practice.
+They have supported the Black Adoption Project through Department for Education grant funding, giving us additional capacity to run and evaluate some of our pilot and research projects.
+Adoption England is one of the mechanisms by which the Black Adoption Project share regular updates and resources with other RAAs nationally so that learning from the Project can be used in other areas.

 Do you want to speak to someone?